WorldVistA/health-apis-datamart-synthetic-records/README.md

 1. Docker
 2. [Flyway](https://flywaydb.org/download/)

-##### Populating the Database
+##### Launching the Database

 1. Download Flyway and unzip it in the root of this repository
-2. Use `./run-local.sh start` to create the database (as a docker image) and populate it
+2. Use `./run-local.sh clean` to create a new database (as a docker image) and populate it

-##### Repopulating the Database

-An existing database can be repopulated through one of two methods:
-1. Update
-    * `./run-local.sh`
-    * Updating the database will update the already existing records with any changes/new data.
-2. Clean
-    * `./run-local.sh clean`
-    * Cleaning will drop the cuurently existing tables and do a fresh load of the data.
+To populate an existing database, retaining existing schema and records, use `./run-local.sh` with no arguments.

 You can control the resources updated for the local development using `RESOURCES` environment variable to be a CSV list of resources classes to update.